johnbillion/action-wordpress-plugin-attestation/README.md

 ## Tip

-Set the `timeout-minutes` directive to a little higher than the timeout value of the action, which is 60 minutes by default.
+Set the `timeout-minutes` directive to a little higher than the `timeout` input of the action, which is 60 minutes by default.
 This allows some leeway for generating the attestation if you confirm your release right before the timeout is reached.
-70 is a reasonable default.
+70 is a reasonable value.

 ## How do I verify a plugin that publishes attestations?